nullmastermind/py-chatgpt-discord-bot/README.md

 - /text_improver
 - /show_history <number_of_last_messages>
 - /regenerate: Regenerate the answer with customizable options that can be modified
+- /estimate: Task estimate assistant

 You can easily add or delete as desired in [config.py](https://github.com/nullmastermind/py-chatgpt-discord-bot/blob/master/config.py)

 ## Options:

-- continue_conv <True/False>: Continue the conversation
+- continue_conv <True/False>: Whether to continue the previous conversation
 - prompt: required
-- temperature: default in config.py
+- temperature: The temperature to use for message generation.
+Default in config.py
 - history: default 0.
 If this option is used, it will disable the 'continue_conv' option.
 - max_tokens: default 1000